microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

-# Walkthrough Challenge 3 - Access Azure resources using Managed Identities from your on-premises servers
+# Walkthrough Challenge 3 - Protect in Azure with Disaster Recovery

 Duration: 30 minutes